Self-Soothing

 Self-Soothing Through Vision

-Options: You can look at photos of loved ones, nature scenes, inspiring art, the sky, a peaceful fire, or create a vision board of things that bring you joy.
+You can look at photos of loved ones or happy memories, watch nature scenes or calming videos, observe beautiful art or inspiring images, look at the sky, clouds, or stars, watch a peaceful fire or candles, or create a vision board of things that bring you joy.

-Accessibility: To maintain this comfort, keep a collection of these images easily accessible on your phone, create a peaceful visual space in your home, and spend time in naturally beautiful environments.
+Keep a collection of comforting images easily accessible on your phone or computer, create a peaceful space in your home with visually soothing elements, or spend time in naturally beautiful environments when possible.

 Self-Soothing Through Hearing

-Benefit: Auditory self-soothing can help regulate your nervous system and create a sense of safety and comfort by using sounds that feel peaceful, calming, or emotionally supportive.
+You can comfort yourself through sounds that feel peaceful, calming, or emotionally supportive.
+Auditory self-soothing can help regulate your nervous system and create a sense of safety and comfort.

-Options: You can listen to calming music, nature sounds like rain or ocean waves, guided meditations, or recordings of loved ones' voices.
-Other options include singing or humming songs that comfort you, or listening to religious or spiritual music if that brings you peace.
+You can listen to calming music or nature sounds, play recordings of loved ones' voices, listen to guided meditations or soothing podcasts, enjoy the sound of rain, ocean waves, or wind, sing or hum songs that comfort you, or listen to religious or spiritual music if that brings you peace.

-Accessibility: Build your sound library by creating playlists of music that soothes you, finding nature sound apps, recording meaningful voices or messages, and experimenting with different sounds to discover what works best for you.
+Create playlists of music that soothes you, find nature sound apps or recordings, record meaningful voices or messages, and experiment with different types of sounds to discover what works best for you.

 Self-Soothing Through Smell

-Options: You can use essential oils like lavender or chamomile, light scented candles or incense, smell flowers, or use scented lotions.
-Other ways to find comfort include baking foods with comforting aromas or keeping a small item with a meaningful scent nearby.
+You can use essential oils like lavender or chamomile, light scented candles or incense, smell flowers or plants, use scented lotions or bath products, bake or cook foods with comforting aromas, or keep a small item with a meaningful scent nearby.

 Self-Soothing Through Taste

-Options: You can sip herbal tea or warm beverages, eat small amounts of comfort foods mindfully, or enjoy fresh fruits and other healthy treats.
-Other options include chewing gum or sucking on mints, drinking cold water, or savouring foods with meaningful associations.
+You can sip herbal tea or warm beverages, eat small amounts of comfort foods mindfully, enjoy fresh fruits or other healthy treats, chew gum or suck on mints, drink cold water or flavoured beverages, or savour foods with meaningful associations.

-Mindful Practice: Focus on truly tasting and enjoying flavours and textures by eating slowly.
-Choose foods that genuinely comfort you without causing guilt, and avoid using food as your only coping strategy.
+Focus on truly tasting and enjoying what you consume, eat slowly and pay attention to flavours and textures, choose foods that genuinely comfort you without causing guilt, and avoid using food as your only coping strategy.

 Self-Soothing Through Touch

-Options: You can take a warm bath or shower, use soft blankets or comfortable clothing, give yourself a gentle massage, or hold a pet or stuffed animal.
-Other options include using heating pads or cold packs, or engaging in gentle stretching or yoga.
+You can take a warm bath or shower, use soft blankets or comfortable clothing, give yourself a gentle massage or use a massage tool, hold a pet or stuffed animal, use heating pads or cold packs, or engage in gentle stretching or yoga.

-Accessibility: Keep soft, comforting items easily accessible and create cosy spaces in your home.
-Experiment with different temperatures and textures, and find physical activities that feel nurturing rather than demanding.
+Keep soft, comforting items easily accessible, create cosy spaces in your home, experiment with different temperatures and textures, and find physical activities that feel nurturing rather than demanding.

 Research and Evidence